gecko0307/gscript3/README.md

 - `const` support
 - Global execution context (instead of mandatory `main` function)
 - Direct access to global variables, without `global`. `global` object is still there, for externally defined properties
+- No referencing.
+All functions can be passed without
 - Array length is now returned by the built-in `length` property instead of a global `length` function
 - `print` instead of `writeln`.